The Galton board and the Normal distribution

 Have you ever watched the show Tipping Point or played on a coin pusher machine?
 You drop a coin from the top of the machine and is bounces around a series of pegs before landing on a moving platform.
 People try and predict where they want the coin to land in order to push the most coins down but it’s rigged (arcades surprisingly don’t want you to win money).

 The concept shares similarities with a more interesting contraption known as the Galton Board.
-Invented by Sir Francis Galton, a 19th century polymath from Birmingham, UK, the probability machine stood at 19.05cm by 11.43cm desktop and demonstrated an important probability distribution in real-time known as the Normal distribution.
+Invented by Sir Francis Galton, a 19th century polymath and eugenicist from Birmingham, UK, the probability machine stood at 19.05cm by 11.43cm desktop and demonstrated an important probability distribution in real-time known as the Normal distribution.

 It works as follows: